Carolyn Wood (swimmer)

 Carolyn Virginia Wood (born December 18, 1945) is an American former competition swimmer, Olympic champion, and former world record-holder.
+She would later work as an English High School teacher.

 Early years

 Wood was born in Portland, Oregon, and swam for the Multnomah Athletic Club and for Beaverton High School, where she won seven individual state championships in butterfly, freestyle and the individual medley.
+At the Multinomah Athletic Club, one of her primary coaches was 1936 Olympic silver medalist Olive McKean.
+Swimming for MAC at the AAU Oregon Girls' Swimming Championships in February 1961, Jamison set a new Oregon state record for 15-16 year olds in the 100-yard butterfly of 1:12.2, breaking the former state record by 9 seconds.

 1960 Olympics

 At the 1960 U.S. Olympic Trials, Wood finished first in the 100-meter butterfly event and was favored to win the gold medal in the event at the Olympics.
 At the 1960 Summer Olympics in Rome, however, during the women's 100-meter butterfly finals, she accidentally swallowed water during the turn and did not finish the race.
 She did win a gold medal as a member of the winning U.S. team in the women's 4×100-meter freestyle relay, together with teammates Joan Spillane, Shirley Stobs and Chris von Saltza.
 She swam the crucial third leg of the relay, during which she caught up to and passed Australian swimmer Lorraine Crapp and gave a two-foot lead to anchor swimmer von Saltza, who finished the relay in first place to give the Americans the gold medal.
 The U.S. relay team set a new world record of 4:08.9 in the event final—nine seconds faster than the previous record.

 Wood also swam for the gold medal-winning U.S. team in the 4×100-meter medley relay, but under the international swimming rules in effect in 1960, she did not receive a medal because she did not swim in the event final.
 Individually, she competed in the 100-meter freestyle, and finished fourth in the event final with a time of 1:03.4.
 Wood, at 14 years old, was the youngest member of the 1960 U.S. Olympic team to win a medal.